amnolan/artificial_intelligence_neural_node_v01/README.md

 This is a project I did in college years ago which I very much enjoyed.
 It is an aritifical intelligence neural node (perceptron) which follows the traditional formula for progressively improving the perceptron's guess on what the correct response should be.

+DISCLAIMER: This was my first EVER code written in C. I understand it's not following a lot of conventions and isn't the cleanest implementation.
+This was from 11 years ago.
+Thanks.

 # how it works

 At a high level, the way it works is you give the perceptron a piece of data, it outputs "True" or "False", then you (or